PeteJames21/alx-higher_level_programming/0x0B-python-input_output/README.md

 ## 12-pascal_triangle.py
 Create a function that returns a list of lists of integers representing the Pascal’s triangle of size n

+## 100-append_after.py
+Write a function that inserts a line of text to a file, after each line containing a specific string.